There is now an IRS compliance program for retirement plans that just don’t fit under other IRS programs.

 A taxpayer requests relief from the income and excise taxes applicable to the violation by submitting a detailed letter that explains the following:

-In addition, the IRS states that in order to increase the likelihood that the IRS will enter into a voluntary closing agreement, a taxpayer should be prepared to show:
+In addition, the IRS states that in order to increase the likelihood that the IRS will enter into a voluntary closing agreement, a taxpayer should be prepared to show that the:

-- the agreement is in the best interest of both the IRS and the taxpayer,
+- Agreement is in the best interest of both the IRS and the taxpayer;

-- any Internal Revenue Code violation or tax deficiency was unintentional.
+- Federal government will suffer no disadvantage from entering into the closing agreement, and that any Internal Revenue Code violation or tax deficiency was unintentional.

 If you have a client with a sticky retirement plan situation that seems impossible to fix, we are here to guide you through the process.